nbeaver/why-linux-is-better/README.rst

 .. _ported to Windows: http://sourceforge.net/projects/xming/
 .. _and Android: https://play.google.com/store/apps/details?id=net.sourceforge.x11basic

+.. [#] "You would think that because Windows XP is multiuser, you could have multiple users running VNC servers.
+Indeed you can, but you can only use the one that has the currently active user - switch away, and that server goes black, and in my testing, can't even be used again.
+Windows XP is not really multiuser." http://aplawrence.com/Reviews/tightvnc.html
+.. [#] "Windows, unless you're using Terminal Server (and have the licenses to go with it) doesn't have this capability, and I don't believe that even with Terminal Server, VNC will be able to take advantage of this." http://tightvnc.10971.n7.nabble.com/Multiple-Unique-Sessions-td2060.html
+.. [#] "If you heard about/saw many active desktop sessions in non-server Windows - that was modified OS with swapped termsrv.dll.
+Licensing does not allow you to modify/swap system files and use non-server system that way and this is ILLEGAL." http://stackoverflow.com/questions/9410091/multi-user-login-remote-desktop-on-windows-linux

 --------------------------
 Some notes on performance.
 --------------------------

 So far, we have avoided the topic of performance almost entirely.

 This is because evaluating and comparing performance is a complex and nuanced topic, incorporating at the very least hardware-specific considerations and deep knowledge of every level of software.

 It also incorporates psychology, since people don't care if software has good performance if they `don't perceive it to have good performance`_.

 .. _don't perceive it to have good performance: https://developers.google.com/speed/articles/usability-latency

 As a result,
-unqualified generalizations about the performance of software as complex as an operating system are nearly always wrong.
+unqualified generalizations about the performance of complex software such as an operating system are nearly always wrong.

 There are some things, however, that we do know about relative performance of the Windows and Linux kernels.

 First, an `anonymous Windows kernel developer stated`_ in 2013 that he believes that Windows has fallen behind in performance because of how Microsoft functions as a corporation.
-(This developer gave a SHA1 hash of part of the NT kernel as proof, which while not incontrovertible is certainly strong evidence he is who he claims to be.)
+(This developer gave a SHA1 hash of part of the NT kernel as proof, which while not incontrovertible is certainly strong evidence that he is who he claims to be.)

     Windows is indeed slower than other operating systems in many scenarios, and the gap is worsening.
 The cause of the problem is social.
 There's